-6. Café de la Paix
+7. Café de la Paix

 Located right across the street from Palais Garnier, Cafe de la Paix is instantly recognizable from the animated version of the restaurant in the classic Disney film, The Aristocats.

 What, missed that cinematic masterpiece?
 Yeah, me too since I don’t think it’s some of Disney’s best work.

-Café de la Paix is not only one of the oldest cafés in Paris, but it has also entertained famous patrons like Charles De Gaulle and Victor Hugo.
+Now A LEGIT Parisian icon, Café de la Paix is not only one of the oldest cafés in Paris, but it has also entertained famous patrons like Charles De Gaulle and Victor Hugo.

-Just grab a seat on the cafe’s terrace and savor the mesmerizing views of Paris’ charming Palais Garnier (opera house) from here.
+And in case that’s not impressive enough for you, just grab a seat on the cafe’s terrace and savor the mesmerizing views of Paris’ charming Palais Garnier (opera house) from here.

 Yeah, you can thank me later because this really is one of the best views in the entire city.

-I’d opt for the preset course meal if you want to get the most bang for your buck (You can get a set menu with an entree and a starter or an entree and a dessert.
+That’s why I’d opt for the preset course meal if you want to get the most bang for your buck (You can get a set menu with an entree and a starter or an entree and a dessert.
 And the burrata and tomato soup here are both EPIC).